jackokring/hugo-a-gogo/content/aladdin/_index.md

 +++

 A collection of open source tools used by K Ring Technologies.
 I had to call the page something.
 I hope you agree.
-Kind of reviews and status on "free".
+Kind of reviews and status on the state and availability of "free" open source-ami.